SINBADconsortium/opesciSLIM/README.md

-# Julia Devito - A scalable research framework for seismic inversion
+# Public legacy release of Julia Devito - A scalable research framework for seismic inversion

 ## Overview